walwalwalides/Delphi-Collection-FireDAC/SQLite_LogIn/README.md

 # Features
 - Storing Application Data&Settings in ini Files .
-- Execute Different Sql Task and CRUD-Operationen .
+- Execute Different SQL Task and CRUD-Operationen .
 - Define the Language Of Every Control Element In Your Application .